nfriedly/contentful-dictate/README.md

   At this point, you should be able to hit the bluemix url and see a working instance of the widget.

-4. Edit the `extension.json` file with your server's url, and then follow [the guide] to create your own extension on Contentful.
+4. Edit the `extension.json` file with your server's url (be sure to use https - Bluemix provides this for all *.mybuemix.net domains.), and then follow [the guide] to create your own extension on Contentful.

 ## Local testing